 Sparsity conditions have been embraced by the causal representation learning community~\citep{lachapelle2024nonparametric,moran2022identifiable,fumero2023leveraging,xu2024sparsity}.
-Especially related to our work is \citet{zheng2022identifiability}.
+Especially relevant to our work is \citet{zheng2022identifiability}.
 As discussed above, we are obliged to deal with causal structures among all latent variables.
-In contrast, in \citet{zheng2022identifiability}, part of the variables are directly observed, and causal directions are given by default, thus easier to control.
-Further, we propose an exact characterization of the potential cancellation dimensions $d^{*}$, leading to a tight bound in Eq.~\eqref{eq:mixing_bounds}.
-Notably, sparse properties manifest in biological systems of our interest, including gene-regulatory networks~\citep{milo2002network,babu2004structure,nacher2013structural,liu2011controllability}, metabolic systems~\citep{west2002modelling,banavar1999size}, and other living systems~\citep{busiello2017explorability}, evidencing the plausibility of Condition~\ref{cond:component_identification} for biological applications.
+In contrast, \citet{zheng2022identifiability} assumes the sparsity of the causal connections between the latent variables and the observed variables -- the directions (from the latent to the observed variables) are given and the children are directly observed.
+Notably, sparse properties manifest in biomedical systems of our interest, including gene regulatory networks~\citep{milo2002network,babu2004structure,nacher2013structural,liu2011controllability}, metabolic systems~\citep{west2002modelling,banavar1999size}, and other living systems~\citep{busiello2017explorability}, evidencing the plausibility of Condition~\ref{cond:component_identification} for biomedical applications.